LibertyDSNP/spec/pages/DSNP/DSNP-Message-Serialization.md

 The messageID in the Private message is the hash of the dsnpData field.

-Thus the decrypted PrivateGraphChange is nothing more than a Profile message wrapped in an object with a message type.
+Thus the decrypted message data is nothing more than a Profile message wrapped in an object, plus a message type.

 **NOTE:** Dead drop messages (Drop), cannot be made private this way.
 The dead drop ID, which is a necessary shared secret for decryption, would not be available.

+### Hash validity
+Where ever there is a messageID, as stated earlier it means a keccak-256 hash of the content at the referenced URI.
+This hash cannot be checked at the contract level for validity, in the sense of being actually the hash of the uri content, however it is not allowed to be either zero length or 256 zeroes.

+The one exception would be if is decided that Replies are separate types from other Broadcast messages; in such case an "original post" is one that has a "zero hash" for its inReplyTo field.